leitmedium/hetzner-bootstrap/README.md

 1. boot into rescue mode
 2. run the command provided by your setup.sh

-If you are unsure what your current install command is, see install-command.txt, that is writte, every time you run setup.sh
+If you are unsure what your current install command is, see install-command.txt